 Paper Street Parlour is run by Tyler April Townley, a professional pastry chef who teaches cookie decorating classes in her home studio in Irvine, California.
 She also has a series of three foundational courses on how to decorate cookies.
 Each module focuses on a different aspect of the cookie decorating process, from making the cookie to making the royal icing and the various foundation techniques you need to decorate each cookie.

-Though she also offers two other courses, a gingerbread house decorating class and a Christmas cookie decorating class, the three foundational courses are her masterclasses and include an extensive list of FAQs, recipes, and supply list so you can get started on your cookie decorating adventure.
+Though she also offers other courses including a gingerbread house decorating class and a Christmas cookie decorating class, the three foundational courses are her masterclasses and include an extensive list of FAQs, recipes, and supply list so you can get started on your cookie decorating adventure.
 Even better, once you’ve purchased a video (which is yours to watch forever), you can email Townley directly to get any answers about cookie decorating that aren’t addressed in the video or FAQs.

 Why We Chose It: This collection of tutorials covers how to make cookies, royal icing, and cookie decorating techniques.

 Blog isn’t strictly about cookies